Entropy-Foundation/supra-from-scratch/README.md

 - This example uses the faucet to fund the multisig account, which is suitable for testnet.
 - For mainnet, manually transfer tokens to the multi-sig account.

-**Known Issue**: During Step 2, the simulation always fails, but the transaction proceeds without errors.

 ## Steps for Onchain Multisig

 ### Step 1: Generate a Mnemonic